auth0/docs/articles/libraries/_includes/_hosted_pages.md

 ### Hosted Login Pages

-Auth0.js 9 and Lock v11 are designed for embedded login scenarios and are not supported in centralized login scenarios (i.e. Hosted Login Pages).
+Auth0.js 9 and Lock v11 are designed for embedded login scenarios and cannot be used when customizing the [Hosted Login Page](/hosted-pages/login).

-If you are using a [Hosted Login Page](/hosted-pages/login), use Auth0.js v8 / Lock.js v10.
+If you have customized the Hosted Login Page keep using Auth0.js v8 / Lock.js v10.